Schedule a Consult

 B. Semantic Segmentation:

-While bounding boxes provide object location, semantic segmentation goes a step further by labeling each individual pixel in the image, assigning it a specific class category.
+While bounding boxes provide object location, semantic segmentation labeling goes a step further by labeling each individual pixel in the image, assigning it a specific class category.
 This offers a more comprehensive understanding of the image content and enables tasks like object recognition and scene understanding.
 Here are some common approaches to semantic segmentation:

 • Fully convolutional networks (FCNs): Utilize convolutional neural networks to learn the relationships between pixels and predict class probabilities for each pixel.